AlexB7/geoLink64/README.md

 	geossym2.inc

-Note:  cc65 will create a vice symbol file (geoLink.lbl) with all lables (eg: io := $d000), but it does not include constants (eg: two = 2).
+Note:  cc65 will create a Vice symbol file (geoLink.lbl) with all lables (eg: io := $d000), but it does not include constants (eg: two = 2).
 To make debugging easier, modify geossym.inc, geossym2.inc and jumptab.inc by changing all '=' to ':=' so that they are all added to the symbol file.

 The button bitmap data is contained inside the main source files (geoLinkIRC.s, geoLinkPing etc).
 If the .png/.pcx source images are changed, they need to be recompiled using sp65 and then manually added to source files.
 If needed, use Gimp to convert from .png to .pcx.